-Designed, engineered and built to be a luxury expedition yacht of the highest caliber.
-With a boat of this nature, several considerations come in to play, safety, strength of build, and enough storage for spending weeks onboard without visiting a grocery store, or for that matter, even seeing dry land.
+The Nordhavn N60 is designed, engineered and built to be a luxury expedition yacht of the highest caliber.
+With a boat of this nature, several considerations come in to play, including safety, strength of build, and enough storage for spending weeks onboard without visiting a grocery store, or for that matter, even seeing dry land.

 - Large full beam swim platform with staple-style safety rails